Better Decision-Making, Better Outcomes

 I = ntva

-where I denotes total impact, n the number of units impacted, t the research-based estimate of impact per unit, the monetized value placed on this impact, and the adjustment factor based on the uncertainty in both and v.
+where I denotes total impact, n the number of units impacted, t the research-based estimate of impact per unit, v the monetized value placed on this impact, and a the adjustment factor based on the uncertainty in both t and v.

 This describes a single impact pathway, for example, the impact a piece of educational software has by improving the math ability of third graders.
 This will equal the number of children taught (breadth) times the average effect per child measured in the natural units of the outcome such as improvement in test scores (depth) times the monetized value placed on this outcome (value) with an adjustment factor for the risks to impact.